-For subsystem administrators, only users that belong to their assigned subsystems are brought into the spreadsheet.
-Role settings and subsystem settings are not brought into the spreadsheet.
+For subsystem administrators, only users and roles that belong to their assigned subsystems are brought into the spreadsheet.
+Subsystem settings are not brought into the spreadsheet.

 Adding new records

 You can add new users, roles, and subsystems within the spreadsheet interface.